MicrosoftDocs/cpp-docs/docs/ide/refactoring/extract-function.md

 **When:** You have a fragment of existing code in some function that needs to be called from another function.

 **Why:** You could copy/paste that code, but that would lead to duplication.
-A better solution is to refactor that fragment into its own function which can be called by any other function.
+A better solution is to refactor that fragment into its own function, which can be called by any other function.

 **How:**